project-chip/connectedhomeip/docs/guides/BUILDING.md

 ```

 Note: Some platforms that can be built as part of the unified build require
-downloading additional SDKs.
-To add these to the build, the location of the SDK
+downloading additional tools.
+To add these to the build, the location must be
-installation must be provided as a build argument.
-For example, to add the
+provided as a build argument.
+For example, to add the Simplelink cc13x2_26x2
-Simplelink cc13x2_26x2 examples to the unified build, install the
+examples to the unified build, install
-[SDK](https://ti.com/chip_sdk) and add the following build arguments:
+[SysConfig](https://www.ti.com/tool/SYSCONFIG) and add the following build
+arguments:

 ```
-gn gen out/unified --args="target_os=\"all\" enable_ti_simplelink_builds=true ti_simplelink_sdk_root=\"/path/to/sdk\" ti_sysconfig_root=\"/path/to/sysconfig\""
+gn gen out/unified --args="target_os=\"all\" enable_ti_simplelink_builds=true ti_sysconfig_root=\"/path/to/sysconfig\""
 ```

 ## Getting help